ingels11/academic-kickstart/content/authors/justin_ingels/_index.md

 superuser: true

 # Role/position
-role: Research Director
+role: "Research Director"

 # Organizations/Affiliations
 organizations:
 - name: University of Georgia
   url: "https://publichealth.uga.edu/faculty-member/justin-b-ingels/"

+# Organizational groups that you belong to (for People widget)
+#   Set this to `[]` or comment out if you are not using People widget.
+user_groups:
+- Group Members

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include X.
+bio: ""

-interests:
+interests: ""

 education:
   courses: